Updated: November 21, 2017

 Boats leave regularly from 8:30am – 5pm.
 Last boat back departs at 6:45pm.
 Reviews.

 The city views from the boat ride and from Liberty Island are spectacular and standing close-up to the Statue of Liberty is a guaranteed thrill for everyone.
 For kids who are old enough the climb up the torch is an adventure to cherish.
 The same boats that go to Liberty Island continue to Ellis Island, a visit recommended for children old enough to appreciate the chance to walk in the footsteps of the millions who came to America from other lands.
-But be forewarned: Even advance tickets for these iconic sights sell out months in advance, especially tours that include the Liberty torch.
+But be forewarned: Even advance tickets for these iconic sights sell out months in advance, especially tours that include access to the Liberty torch (the highest point you can climb to inside the Statue of Liberty).
 If you don’t order tickets ahead, arrive very first thing in the morning or be prepared for long ticket lines and waits that can be hours for the timed departures.